Ri-Hong/SplitScan/README.md

 3. **Item Name Selection Scoring System**
    For each potential item name, calculate a score based on:
-   - Horizontal distance (40% weight): Prefer items to the left of price
+   - Horizontal distance (35% weight): Prefer items to the left of price
-   - Vertical alignment (30% weight): Prefer items on same row
+   - Vertical alignment (25% weight): Prefer items on same row
-   - Text length (20% weight): Prefer longer text for item names
+   - Text length (15% weight): Prefer longer text for item names
+   - Letter ratio (15% weight): Prefer text with more letters over numbers
    - Position (10% weight): Prefer items on left side of receipt

 4. **Special Cases**